 Further information about the Business Rates system can be obtained at:

 Payment of Business Rates bills is automatically set on a 10-monthly cycle.
 However, the Government has put in place regulations that allow ratepayers to require the Council to enable payments to be made through 12 monthly instalments.
 If you wish to take up this offer, you should contact Oldham Council’s Business Rates Department as soon as possible.

 Oldham Council works out the Business Rates bill for a property by multiplying the rateable value of the property by the appropriate non-domestic multiplier.
 There are two multipliers: the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
 The Government sets the multipliers for each financial year, except in the City of London where special arrangements apply.

 Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are neither entitled to certain other mandatory relief[s] nor liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier, rather than the standard non-domestic rating multiplier.

 Apart from properties that are exempt from Business Rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.
-The VOA compile and maintain a full list of all rateable values, available at:
+The VOA compile and maintain a full list of all rateable values: